 - Gene set analysis

 We have seen that the expression profiles of the same cell types can show differences in peripheral blood and synovial fluid.
 It would be interesting to have a better understanding which genes and pathways cause the biggest differences and whether they are relevant to RA pathogenesis.

 - From the main page, select the analysis Find Differential expression between groups in box 3; click Next.

-- The rest of the settings we leave as is.
-Note that by default the anova test is selected with a p-value treshold of 0.01.
+- Note that by default the anova test is selected with a p-value treshold of 0.01.
+We leave all these settings as is.
 Click Next and click Next in the group selection where both blood and synovial fluid are selected.